gaman547/CyberSec-HomeLab/README.md

 | Microsoft Visio   | Network Diagram Design                  |

-## Steps
+## 🛠️ Steps

-The setup I've built on a Hyper-V virtualization platform includes multiple virtual machines (VMs), virtual switches and a pfSense virtual firewall/router to manage traffic and ensure network segmentation.
+The lab was built on a **Hyper-V** virtualization platform and includes multiple **virtual machines (VMs)**, **virtual switches**, and a **pfSense** virtual firewall/router to manage traffic and enforce network segmentation.

 I've created the following network diagram to have a better understanding of the structure and functionality.

 *Ref 1: Network Diagram*